 - Normally, a more flexible brisket will cook better, since stiff ones that don’t bend may be hiding some hard collagen fibers.

-- If you have the choice, go for an untrimmed brisket, so you can create your ideal level of fat by trimming it yourself.
+- If you have the choice, go for an untrimmed cut of meat, so you can create your ideal level of fat by trimming it yourself.

 How to Find Affordable Brisket

-Love the taste of brisket but feel like these beef brisket prices are a bit too much?
-Fortunately, there are several things you can do to cut back on your grocery bill without having to give up on brisket.
+Love the taste of brisket but feel like these prices are a bit too much?
+Fortunately, there are several things you can do to cut back on your grocery bill without having to give up on your favorite cut.

 Join a Warehouse Club